faenrandir/a_careful_examination/documents/miscellaneous/bednar.md

 ---
-title: "Behavior or teachings of David Bednar that some former Mormons find objectionable"
+title: "Behavior or teachings of David Bednar that some former members find objectionable"
 permalink: /bednar-objectionable-to-former-mormons/
 doctype: short-compilation
 layout: page
 ---

+## Negative

-Here are some examples of the behavior or teaching of David Bednar that some former mormons find objectionable:
+Some examples of a behavior or teaching of David Bednar that some former members of the Church of Jesus Christ of Latter-day Saints find objectionable:

 1. [There are no homosexual members of the church](https://www.youtube.com/watch?v=BQ4_wTGv8Ao)
 1. [Why do I have to be 12 to enter the temple?](https://www.youtube.com/watch?v=5Qxu6bFXc2Q)